Who Qualifies for the Earned Income Tax Credit (EITC)

 - Value of your services or those of a member of your household

-Claim the EITC Without a Qualifying Child
+Claim the EITC without a qualifying child

 You are eligible to claim the EITC without a qualifying child if you meet all the following rules.
-You (and your spouse if you file a joint tax return) must:

 - Meet the EITC basic qualifying rules